MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/workgroup-container.md

 </noteHistory>
 ```

-<p><b>NOTE</b>: <A href="notehistory-category-instance-value-element.md">noteHistory category instance value element</A> is published to Colleagues, Workgroup, and Friends and Family container members, but not to the External Contacts container.
-By default, there can be up to three <A href="notehistory-category-instance-value-element.md">noteHistory category instance value element</A> category instances and they correspond to the three most recent <A href="note-category-instance-value-element.md">note category instance value element</A> instances that are published before the current one.</p>
+<p><b>NOTE</b>: <A href="notehistory-category-instance-value-element.md">noteHistory category instance value element</A> is published to Colleagues, Workgroup, and Friends and Family container members, but not to the External Contacts container.</p> <p>By default, there can be up to three <A href="notehistory-category-instance-value-element.md">noteHistory category instance value element</A> category instances and they correspond to the three most recent <A href="note-category-instance-value-element.md">note category instance value element</A> instances that are published before the current one.</p>
 </td>
 </tr>
 <tr class="odd">
 <td><p><a href="routing-category-instance-value-element.md">routing category instance value element</a></p></td>
 <td><p>various</p></td>
-<td><p>One or more <a href="routing-category-instance-value-element.md">routing category instance value element</a> category instances that contain the user-configurable routing rules to handle incoming calls from a member of this container.
-The following is an example of such an instance.</p>
+<td><p>One or more <a href="routing-category-instance-value-element.md">routing category instance value element</a> category instances that contain the user-configurable routing rules to handle incoming calls from a member of this container.</p> <p>The following is an example of such an instance.</p>

 ```XML
 <routing xmlns="http://schemas.microsoft.com/02/2006/sip/routing"